 When I arrived at Pointwise three months ago for a summer internship I had no CFD experience and limited exposure to programming.
 Even so, I was able to write a script to automate the grid generation for siting wind turbines.
 This project was particularly exciting for me because it demonstrates the power of Pointwise's Glyph scripting language.
 Users can create meshing applets exposing the elements necessary to complete a single meshing task.
 I see this being useful for application specific grid generation where a grid generation expert's knowledge can be encapsulated to automate the meshing process to save time and make consistent quality grids.

-Until this script is available on the Glyph Script Exchange you can try writing your own scripts to automate mesh generation by requesting a free trial license of Pointwise.
+Until this script is available on the Glyph Script Exchange you can try writing your own scripts to automate mesh generation by requesting a demo license of Pointwise.